apache/nuttx/boards/arm/xmc4/xmc4500-relax/README.txt

 README for the XMC4500 Relax
 ============================

-  The directory provides board support for the Infinion XMC4500 Relax v1 boards.
+  The directory provides board support for the Infineon XMC4500 Relax v1 boards.
 There are to variants of this board:  There is a Lite version that has fewer features, for example, no 32.768KHz crystal.